PauloGomesNatixis/python-trainning/python/exam.md

 A Python virtual environment is a self-contained directory that contains a Python installation for a particular version of Python, plus a number of additional packages.
 Pandas and Django are examples of tools for creating virtual environments.

 a) True
-b) False
+b) False --

 ### Question 9 (weight: 3; total: 23)

 Select the options that are correct:

-[] Click is a Python library for creating command-line interfaces [] FastAPI is a Python library for creating parallel applications [] Django is a Python library for creating web applications [] Flask is a Python library for handling Docker containers
+[x] Click is a Python library for creating command-line interfaces [] FastAPI is a Python library for creating parallel applications [x] Django is a Python library for creating web applications [] Flask is a Python library for handling Docker containers

 ---